nationalarchives/tdr-e2e-tests/README.md

     * the Keycloak credentials are unstashed and passed in as system properties when running the tests

 * The sbt run test command is hidden to ensure the keycloak credentials do not appear in the Jenkins console output.

+## Cucumber Reports

+### Running Locally

+Cucumber reports for the test run are available when running locally here: [project folder]/target/cucumber/html/index.html

+### Jenkins job

+The Jenkins cucumber reports plugin (https://plugins.jenkins.io/cucumber-reports/) generates a set of reports after each test run.

+The test reports are available via a link "Cucumber reports" on the Jenkins' job home page.